marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    derived ones => we have energy metrics => we might new performance (for ex: traffic/energy) temperature? it should be somewhere else

-- new: standard for carbon reporting, making it easy for global reporting.
-It is important to know what network devices are consuming, i.e. solar power, wind power, cogeneration, etc.

-- new: lifecycle information, related to manufacturing energy cost, transport, recyclability, and end of life disposal impact.
-This is part of what is also called "embedded carbon".
-This information today is not part of the run-time operations, but it is considered as part of the sustainable strategy related to energy efficiency.
-Please refer to ecodesign framework [(EU) 2024/1781] published in June by the European Commission.

 -  new:  When an Energy Object is set to a particular Power State, the represented device or component may be busy.
 The Energy Object